Emergency position indicating radio beacons

 Register your EPIRB

-You must register your EPRIB with the Australian Maritime Safety Authority (AMSA).
+You must register your EPIRB with the Australian Maritime Safety Authority (AMSA).
 A registered 406 MHz beacon will allow the AMSA rescue centre to find nominated emergency contacts that may be able to provide valuable information to assist with a rescue.
 Registration is free and valid for two years.

 More information: AMSA's Beacon and MMSI registration website